Convergences of looptrees coded by excursions: Introduction and presentation of the results

 However, $\dl$ alone is not enough to understand all convergences of looptrees.
 Indeed, a looptree consisting of a chain of $n$ loops of lengths $1/n$ put back to back is asymptotically close to a segment that has no loops.
 It is not an unusual situation, as \cite{haas}, \cite{curien2014}, \cite{perco_curien}, and \cite{KR2020} provide as many examples of looptrees that converge towards loopless compact real trees.
-In particular, it ensures $\dl$ lacks the key property of being continuous with respect to the coding function, contrary to $\dclas$.
-Furthermore, the coding brought by $\dl$ does not fully exploit the diversity of excursions because it only cares about the jumps: if $f$ is a continuous excursion with $f(0)=0$, then $\dl[f]=0$ and the looptree coded by $f$ is reduced to a single point.
-In fact, $\dl$ disregards continuous growth that would classically code a real tree with $\dclas$.
-In contrast, applying $\dclas$ to a discontinuous excursion would still give a tree but without really distinguishing between jumps and continuous growth.
-These observations motivate us to define a new pseudo-distance $\dtree[f]$ that induces a real tree, and thus codes additional limits of looptrees we were lacking, but that only harnesses the continuous growth of $f$.
-Informally, $\dtree[f]$ is obtained by stripping $f$ of its jumps then by taking $\dclas$.
-We denote by $\tree[f]$ and we call the tree coded by $f$ the quotient metric space induced by $\dtree[f]$.
-Plus, we clarify that it naturally holds $\dl[0]=\dtree[0]=0$.
-Our first main result describes the relations between trees and looptrees coded by excursions.
-It will be specified by Theorems \ref{J_prop} and \ref{d_J}.
+In particular, it ensures that $\dl$ lacks the key property of being continuous with respect to the coding function.
+Furthermore, the coding brought by $\dl$ does not fully exploit the diversity of excursions because it only cares about the jumps: if $f$ is continuous, then $\dl[f]=0$ and the looptree coded by $f$ is reduced to a single point.
+In fact, $\dl$ disregards continuous growth that would classically code a real tree via (\ref{classical_tree_distance}).
+In contrast, applying (\ref{classical_tree_distance}) to a discontinuous excursion would still give a tree but without distinguishing between jumps and continuous growth.
+These observations motivate us to define a new pseudo-distance $\dtree[f]$ that induces a real tree but that only harnesses the continuous growth of $f$.
+Informally, $\dtree[f]$ is obtained by stripping $f$ of its jumps and then by using (\ref{classical_tree_distance}).